Declaration on accessibility

 Planned implementation: by the end of 2025

-Problem: The purpose of individual links is not always clearly recognizable from the link text or the context (e.g. “click here” instead of “show product details”).
-This is particularly problematic for screen reader users, as often only the isolated link text is read out to them.
+Problem: The purpose of individual links is not always clear from the link text or the context (e.g., “click here” instead of “view product details”).
+This is particularly problematic for screen reader users, as they are often only read the link text in isolation.

 Planned implementation: 2025/2026

-Problem: There are no alternative navigation paths such as a search function, a sitemap or a table of contents.
-This makes it difficult for different user groups to find specific content or to navigate the website efficiently.
+Problem: There are no alternative navigation options, such as a search function, a sitemap, or a table of contents.
+This makes it difficult for various user groups to find specific content or navigate the website efficiently.

 Planned implementation: by the end of 2025

-Problem: Content in other languages (e.g. individual terms, quotations or menus) is not always correctly labeled with the corresponding language code.
-As a result, these parts of the text may be read out incorrectly by assistive technologies.
+Problem: Content in other languages (e.g., individual terms, quotes, or menus) is not always correctly tagged with the corresponding language code.
+As a result, assistive technologies may read these sections of text incorrectly.

 Planned implementation: 2025/2026